 Following the Phylloxera epidemic, Bordeaux wine growers did not replant the variety.
 In the Left Bank, they replaced it with Cabernet Sauvignon, Merlot and Cabernet Franc.
 Those are all good choices because one of Carmenere’s attributes, or faults, depending on your point of view is, the fruit lends itself to displaying a rustic quality.

 Carmenere does well in the warm weather climate of Chile, with its extended growing season.
 Today, the largest plantings of the Carmenere are now found in the Colchagua Valley located in Chile.
 In fact, Carmenere is now so popular in Chile, that in 1998, the Chilean Department of Agriculture officially recognized Carmenere as a distinct variety.
-Carmenere takes up slighty more than 10% of all vineyard plantings in Chile today.
-Interestingly, while this shows a large growth pattern for the grape in Chile, much of that growth can be credited to the discovery that so many vines previously thought of as Merlot, were actually Carmenere.
-The pattern of growth in Chile is set to continue.
+Carmenere takes up slightly more than 10% of all vineyard plantings in Chile today with close to 10,000 hectares of of vines planted.
+Those 10,000 hectares represent 80% of the world’s plantings devoted to Carmenere.
+The pattern of growth in Chile for Carmenere is set to continue.

 Carmenere is a difficult grape to grow.
 In Bordeaux, the low yielding fruit often experienced problems ripening after the normal, cool, spring weather conditions.
 That made it difficult for the plant to flower correctly.
 When ripe, the berry adds unique spicy, red fruit, herbal and smoky qualities to a wine.
 In the Medoc. small amounts of the varietal are planted.
 Most of the Carmenere can be found in Pauillac at Chateau Mouton Rothschild and Chateau Clerc Milon.
 In fact, currently in Bordeaux, for the entire appellation, only 4 hectares of Carmenere remains.
 With 1% of their vines devoted to Carmenere, Clerc Milon has the largest plantings in the entire appellation.
 Their vines are old.
 They were planted in 1947.